(c) Shutterstock

 The Rustin Times Saved Me: An Anniversary Essay

 I know I am only 32 years old, but I can honestly say that I have lived many lives.
 I have been different things to different people at various times in my life.
 When you have to live like that, it eventually gets exhausting.
 You get to a point where you begin to wonder why you are here and if there is even any reason to continue to live.
-You make terrible choices because you are constantly living a lie, forgetting that the lies would end up catching up with you.
+You make terrible choices because you are constantly living a lie, forgetting that the lies will catch up with you.

 I decided to start The Rustin Times in July 2017.
 I met some activists in Nigeria and across Africa, and their lives and work inspired me.
-So many of them were taking incredibly uneasy routes, risking their lives in the fight for equality.
+So many took incredibly uneasy routes, risking their lives to fight for equality.
 Interacting with them and learning about their lives and experiences opened my eyes to reality.
 After some introspection, I realized that I had to do something.
 No matter how small and the cost – I had to lend my voice to the movement.

 Harry Itie, Founder of The Rustin Times, photographed by Kelly Green.
 (C) 2020